Progressivism in the United States: Eugenics

 Some progressives sponsored eugenics as a solution to excessively large or under-performing families, hoping that birth control would enable parents to focus their resources on fewer, better children while others, like Margaret Sanger advocated it.
+Progressives also advocated for compulsory sterilization of those deemed "unfit".
 Progressive leaders such as Herbert Croly and Walter Lippmann indicated their classical liberal concern over the danger posed to the individual by the practice of eugenics.
 Progressive politician William Jennings Bryan opposed eugenics on the grounds of his anti-evolution activism.
+In a paper titled "The Progressives: Racism and Public Law", American legal scholar Herbert Hovenkamp (MA, PhD, JD) wrote:

+When examining the Progressives on race, it is critical to distinguish the views that they inherited from those that they developed.
+The rise of Progressivism coincided with the death of scientific racism, which had been taught in American universities since the early nineteenth century and featured prominently in the scientific debate over Darwin’s theory of evolution.
+Eugenics, which attempted to use genetics and mathematics to validate many racist claims, was its last gasp.
+The most notable thing about the Progressives is that they were responsible for bringing scientific racism to an end.

 Purifying the electorate

 Progressives repeatedly warned that illegal voting was corrupting the political system.
 They especially identified big-city bosses, working with saloon keepers and precinct workers, as the culprits who stuffed the ballot boxes.
 The solution to purifying the vote included prohibition (designed to close down the saloons), voter registration requirements (designed to end multiple voting), and literacy tests (designed to minimize the number of ignorant voters).

 All of the Southern states used devices to disenfranchise black voters during the Progressive Era.
 Typically, the progressive elements in those states pushed for disenfranchisement, often fighting against the conservatism of the Black Belt whites.
 A major reason given was that whites routinely purchased black votes to control elections, and it was easier to disenfranchise blacks than to go after powerful white men.
 In the Northern states, progressives such as Robert M. La Follette and William Simon U'Ren argued that the average citizen should have more control over his government.
 The Oregon System of "Initiative, Referendum, and Recall" was exported to many states, including Idaho, Washington and Wisconsin.
 Many progressives such as George M. Forbes, president of Rochester's Board of Education, hoped to make government in the United States more responsive to the direct voice of the American people, arguing: